 We found our way to the entrance booths and at the front of the queue.
 The gates opened at 10am on the dot and we were let loose onto a relatively quiet zoo – save the well-behaved Brownies and Guides who had just finished a zoo sleepover.

-Then we visited the apes.
+First, we visited the apes.
 The noise was incredible!
 They had just been let out after their breakfast and were in the process of re-establishing their respective territories through the walls of their enclosures.
 It was fascinating listening to all the different noises from the different species, all determined to win the morning’s screaming contest.

 Twycross Zoo has one of the best ape and primate collections in the UK, and you can tell.
 It really is incredible with apes of all types including gorilla, chimpanzee, and the hilarious bonobos.
 We could have watched the bonobos for hours.